New York State Law

 alternative-to-shock-incarceration program within the department of

-correctional services shall be treated in the same manner as a person
+corrections and community supervision shall be treated in the same

-who has successfully completed the shock incarceration program, as set
+manner as a person who has successfully completed the shock

-forth in subdivision four of section eight hundred sixty-seven of the
+incarceration program, as set forth in subdivision four of section eight

-correction law.
+hundred sixty-seven of the correction law.

 S 60.05 Authorized dispositions; class A, B, certain C and D felonies